jkkitchen/studyhub/README.md

-Team Members:
-Jesse Tusiime
-Jessica Kitchen
-Demetrious Shoniwa
-Geoffrey Etu
-Ifeanyi Eme
+# StudyHub
 [StudyHub]() is a web application designed to help college students organize their courses, assignments, and study resources in one place.
 The application provides authenticated students with a personalized dashboard where they can manage academic information and quickly identify upcoming assignments.

-## Team Members:
+## Team Members

 - Jesse Tusiime
 - Jessica Kitchen